 Sovereign territory is key for power and for activities.
-It will most probably remain more or less so in the foreseeable future.
+This principle will most probably remain more or less so in the foreseeable future.
 Thus, what is the territory over which each state is sovereign?
-How large is each of them?
+What is the size of each of these territories?
 And where are these territories located?
 How does the geographical international world look like?

 We think we, of course, know the answers to these questions.
 Certainly, for example, the largest states must be Russia, the U.S., Canada and China.
 Certainly, European states are strong only in geographical Europe.
 But what if these answers were wrong?
 What if the real international and global world within which we live and will live looked quite differently from the representations to which we are most often used?

 Using maps, this article focuses on a representation of the world that is coherent with reality.
 It insists on the importance to consider the seas and sovereignty over maritime territories globally rather than to look solely at outdated representations centred on landmass.
 It highlights geo-strategic consequences of this “revised” territorial representation of the world and underlines a few recommendations.

 - The Red Team Analysis Weekly – 2 December 2021

 - Long COVID and the Fifth Wave – The Hidden Pandemic

 - Early Warning Systems & Indicators – 3rd Training for the ESFSI in Tunisia

 - The Fifth Wave of the COVID-19 Pandemic and Lethality

 - Towards a Covid-19 Fifth Wave